srmadscience/voltdb-tumblingwindows/README.md

-# voltdb-aggdemo
+# voltdb-tumblingwondows
-A demonstration of how VoltDB can be used for the kind of streaming aggregation tasks common in Telco
+A demonstration of how VoltDB can be used for various kinds of windowing tasks